 I chortled immediately, but my comrades were now bereft thinking that they had ultimately landed in an unrelenting gulag.

-In the meantime, the boats back in Stage Harbor had all come into port safe and sound, and my brother, Mark, and his boat – of course – had finished among the top handful of boats.
+In the meantime, the boats back in Stage Harbor had all come into port safe and sound, and my brother, Mark, and his craft – of course – had finished among the top handful of boats.
 After the last Daysailer had arrived, Mummie began looking for me, thinking, of course, that I had somehow scurried by her and toward our car, which would then take us to the local beach.

 On the dock, a plainly distraught woman, you got it, Harry and Peter’s mother, was frantically looking out in the ocean for any sign of a boat with three boys in it.
 She accosted David Hovey, who recounted the boats and bellowed, “They’re all here!”
 What he didn’t know was that an extra Daysailor had been added to the usual fleet that day for the race.
 There was still one more boat out there – and it was safely ensconced on Morris Island.